Clemapfel/jluna/docs/manual.md

 This modifies the underlying Julia-array with minimal overhead.

-If the array is also a named proxy, it will also modify that element of whatever variable the proxy is managing.
+If the array is also a named proxy, it will also modify that specific element of whatever variable the proxy is managing.

 ### Accessing the Size of an Array